BiruMJ/Recipe-Page/README.md

 ## Overview

-This is a simple recipe page which includes ingredients, instructions and nutrition.
+This is a simple recipe page that includes ingredients, instructions and nutrition.

 ### Screenshot